How to Love Yourself Completely

-When I talk about loving yourself completely, as you can probably surmise, I am not talking about just loving the face you show to the world, the perfect smile on social media, the delicious meal you ate, the great workout you had, or the awesome vacation you took to that magical beach halfway around the world.
-Complete and radical self-love invites you to look beyond the face you show to the world and discover all the other parts of you that you keep only to yourself.
-The way you secretly think about yourself, or others, the feelings and doubts you have, the fears and challenges you face.
-The parts of you that you judge as not fit to print, as it were…and which you may have rejected so completely that you may have even forgotten they are there.
+Radical self-love is not about loving the face you show to the world, the perfect smile on social media, the healthy meal you made, the great workout you had, or the awesome vacation you took to that magical beach halfway around the world.
+Radical self-love asks that you look beyond the face you show to the world to the parts you keep hidden.
+The way you secretly think about yourself and others, the feelings and doubts you have, the fears and challenges you face.
+The parts of you that you judge as not fit to print, as it were…and which you may have rejected so completely that you have even forgotten they are there.

 These are the shadow aspects of yourself.
 And they can be tricky to see.

-Speaking from personal experience, it can take years to be aware that you even have these unloved aspects of yourself.
-But if you are here on this page, reading this...whether it is Valentine’s Day or not, give yourself a huge pat on the back, or a hug even...because being here means that you are already aware that you have got some unloved aspects of yourself and you are ready to do the work.
+Gaining awareness of these hidden parts of self takes determination.
+The patterns of hiding, denying, and ignoring run deep.
+But you are here, so give yourself a huge pat on the back, or a hug even...because being here means that you are already aware that you have got some unloved aspects of yourself and you are ready to do the work.

-You may be wondering how you can love parts of yourself you either aren’t even aware exist, or cannot quite name/put your finger on.
-Well, luckily for us, our shadow aspects show up again and again in the people and situations in our lives; specifically, those people and situations that we really dislike or that make us uncomfortable.
-These people and situations come into your life so you can know yourself completely, shine light on those dark, neglected parts, love the heck out of them, and heal.
-So, let’s get started.
-Grab a pen and paper and make two lists:
+You may be wondering how you can love parts of yourself you either aren’t even aware exist, or cannot quite name or put your finger on.
+Your shadow aspects show up again and again in the people and situations in your life; often, in those people and situations that make you the most uncomfortable.
+They are in your life so you can know thyself.

 How to Love All of You